jperrello/Auto-Student/README.md

 # Auto-Student

 A comprehensive academic assignment automation tool that integrates with Canvas LMS and OpenAI to automatically process and generate solutions for university assignments.
+USE THE jcasper BRANCH.

 ## Functionality (what it does)